rackerlabs/docs-offerings/docs/general-api-info/faults.rst

     {
       "methodNotAllowed": {
-        "message": "The method you are attempting to use is not allowed for this resource", "referenceCode": "1d37a4e4-9e4d-45f5-b2ee-09957e92fb76"
+        "message": "The method you are attempting to use is not allowed for this resource.", "referenceCode": "1d37a4e4-9e4d-45f5-b2ee-09957e92fb76"
       }
     }